kanosama-suki/android_device_xiaomi_capricorn/README.md

 Device configuration for Xiaomi Mi 5
 ==============

-The Xiaomi Mi 5 (codenamed _"gemini"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Mi 5s (codenamed _"capricorn"_) is a high-end smartphone from Xiaomi.

 It was announced in February 2016, in three flavours.
 Release date was April 2016.